paycoin-com/blockchain-meta/README.md

 ## Blockchain Manager (bex-blockchain)

-This module works with the **blockchain node** module above to parse and manage required blockchain data.
+This module works with the **blockchain node** module above to parse required blockchain data.

 That data can be pretty much antyhing the can be potentially derived from the given blockchain, including but not limited to: